For many refugees, journey to Europe begins on Facebook

 "We use social media, including WhatsApp, Viber or Facebook to communicate with people we know.
 If they are already in western Europe, they send information back to us to help us navigate the route," he said.
 "That includes contact information for smugglers sometimes, as well as things to watch out for."

-With Turkey hosting about 1.9 million Syrian refugees fleeing a war that shows no sign of abating, many more people are heading all the time to the EU via neighboring Greece.
+With Turkey hosting about 1.9 million Syrian refugees fleeing a war that shows no sign of abating, many more people are heading all the time to the EU via neighbouring Greece.

 The U.N. refugee agency has registered more than 4 million Syrian refugees across the Middle East, with another 7 million driven from their homes inside the country by the war in which an estimated 250,000 people have been killed.